adrianocanofre/aws-architect-certified/topics/database/aurora.md

 About Aurora:
 * Start with 10GB, scales in 10GB increments to 64TB(storage Autoscaling);
 * Compute resources can scale up to 32vCPUs and 244GB of Memory;
-* 2 copies of your data is contained in each availability zine, with minimum of 3 availability zones.
+* 2 copies of your data is contained in each availability zone, with minimum of 3 availability zones.
 6 copies of your data;

 ### Scaling Aurora